-- The product arrives in an unhygienic state, stale-dated or otherwise unfit for sale. - The product is improperly labelled or packaged.
-This includes excise stamps not sticking to the product (for example, oil bottles). - The product is not registered with AGLC - The product is subject to a recall. - The product is out of the agreed specifications. - The product has aged or is projected to expire before it is sold. - Faulty products are returned from retailers.
+- The product arrives in an unhygienic state, stale-dated or otherwise unfit for sale. - Products that are not labelled or packaged as per Health Canada guidelines.
+This includes incorrect or missing excise stamps or excise stamps not sticking to the product (for example, oil bottles). - The product is not registered with AGLC. - The product is subject to a recall. - The product is out of the agreed Cannabis Product Master specifications. - The product has aged or is projected to expire before it is sold. - Faulty products are returned from retailers.